 American Woman Arrested in Rebel Crackdown in Peru

-LIMA, Peru (AP) _ A 26-year-old American woman has been detained in connection with a bloody siege of a guerrilla hideout in Lima, the U.S. Embassy said Monday.
+LIMA, Peru (AP) _ A 26-year-old American woman has been detained in connection with a bloody overnight siege of a guerrilla hideout in Lima last week, the U.S. Embassy said Monday.

 Police surprised the group, which resisted for 11 hours before surrendering Friday morning.
-Three guerrillas and one policeman were killed; the group's No. 2 leader, Miguel Rincon, was among 15 rebels captured.
+The group's no. 2 leader, Miguel Rincon, was among the 15 rebels captured.

 President Alberto Fujimori said Sunday that the rebels apparently had been planning to seize Congress and take legislators as hostages, perhaps in an effort to gain the release of their leader, Victor Polay.
 Polay's 1992 capture crippled the movement.

-Guerrilla violence in Peru, committed mostly by the larger Shining Path movement, has killed more than 30,000 people since 1980.
-Terrorist activity has dropped off sharply since Polay and Shining Path chieftain Abimael Guzman were captured in 1992.
+Guerrilla violence in Peru, mostly the result of attacks by the larger Shining Path movement, has caused more than 30,000 deaths since 1980.
+Terrorist activity has dropped off sharply since the 1992 capture of Polay and Shining Path chieftain Abimael Guzman.